nzakas/understandinges6/manuscript/07-Collections.md

     console.log(items.size());    // 2

-ECMAScript 6 sets do not coerce values in determining whether or not to values are the same.
+ECMAScript 6 sets do not coerce values in determining whether or not two values are the same.
 So, a set can contain both the number `5` and the string `"5"` (internally, the comparison is done using `Object.is()`).
 If the `add()` method is called more than once with the same value, all calls after the first one are effectively ignored:

     var items = new Set();
     items.add(5);